MicrosoftDocs/dataexplorer-docs/data-explorer/data-lake-query-data.md

 ### Compression

 Use compression to reduce the amount of data being fetched from the remote storage.
 For Parquet format, use the internal Parquet compression mechanism that compresses column groups separately, thus allowing you to read them separately.
-To validate use of compression mechanism, check that the files are named as follows: “<filename>.gz.parquet” or “<filename>.snappy.parquet” as opposed to “<filename>.parquet.gz”).
+To validate use of compression mechanism, check that the files are named as follows: "<filename>.gz.parquet" or "<filename>.snappy.parquet" as opposed to "<filename>.parquet.gz").

 ### Partitioning